SKNCoin/open-assets-protocol/README.md

-# Open Assets Exchange Protocol
+# Open Exchange Protocol

-The Open Assets Exchange Protocol is a simple and powerful protocol built on top of the Open Assets Protocol.
+The Open Exchange Protocol is a simple and powerful protocol built on top of the Open Assets Protocol.
 It allows issuance of a new coin called Skeleton Coin (SKN) and it's tranfer to facilitate exchange of blockchain currencies and assets.
-The Open Assets Exchange Protocol is an evolution of the concept of the Open Assets Protocol.
+The Open Exchange Protocol is an evolution of the concept of the Open Assets Protocol.

-* [Open Assets Exchange Protocol specification](OAEP-Spec.mediawiki): Specification of the core protocol
+* [Open Exchange Protocol specification](OEP-Spec.mediawiki): Specification of the core protocol

 The following Open Assets Protocol reference documents are available: